-School: Cavendish Close Infant School Visit Leader:

-Email: Address:

-The provider named below is asked to give careful consideration to these statements and sign in the space at the end of the form to confirm that the standard of service provided will meet the conditions listed below.
-Please tick all specifications you meet.
+School: Cavendish Close Infant School Visit Leader: Ema il: Address: end o of the rider named below is asked to give careful consideration to these statements and sign in the space form to confirm that the standard of service provided will meet the conditions listed below.
+Pleas ations you meet.
 Indicate by a cross any you cannot meet.
-Write N/A against any specifications, which do not apply to your provision.

-ich do not apply to your provision.
-QUALITY MEASURES (All Providers to complete) The provider's activity provision reflects the needs of targeted client groups and individu uals.
-The provider provides accurate information about its offer.

-3. The provider reviews the experience and acts upon feedback.

-SAFETY MANAGEMENT

-The provider has safety management processes in place to manage risk effectively:

-SECTION A - GENERAL (All Providers to complete)

-Health, Safety and Emergency Policy

-- 1. The provider complies with relevant health and safety regulations, including the Health and Safety at Work Act 1974 and associated Regulations for visits taking place in the UK, and has a written health and safety policy and recorded risk assessments. - 2.
+Write N/A against any specific on tapply to your provision.
+QUALITY MEASURES (All Providers to complete) e tick all QUALITY INICASURES (All Providers to complete) 1.
+Th e provider's activity provision reflects the needs of targeted client groups and individuals.
+2. Th e provider provides accurate information about its offer.
+3. Th e provider reviews the experience and acts upon feedback.
+SA FETY MANAGEMENT The e provider has safety management processes in place to manage risk effectively: SE CTION A - GENERAL (All Providers to complete) Hea alth, Safety and Emergency Policy 1.
+The provider complies with relevant health and safety regulations, including the Health and Safety at Work Act 1974 and associated Regulations for visits taking place in the UK, and has a written health and safety policy and recorded risk assessments. ' 2.
 Accident and emergency procedures are maintained and records are available for inspection.

-Vehicles

-3. All vehicles are roadworthy and meet the requirements of relevant regulations in the country in which they are being used.

-Staffing

-- All reasonable steps are taken to check staff who have access to young people for relevant criminal history and suitability for work with young people.
-This includes compliance with the Disclosure and Barring Service (DBS). - 5.
-There are adequate and regular opportunities for liaison between school staff and the provider's staff and there is sufficient flexibility to make radical changes to the programme if necessary and the reasons for any such changes will be made known to school staff.
+Vel nicles 3.
+All vehicles are roadworthy and meet the requirements of relevant regulations in the country in which they are being used.
+Sta iffing 4.
+All reasonable steps are taken to check staff who have access to young people for relevant criminal history and suitability for work with young people.
+This includes compliance with the Disclosure and Barring Service (DBS).
+5. There are adequate and regular opportunities for liaison between school staff and the provider's staff and there is sufficient flexibility to make radical changes to the programme if necessary and the reasons for any such changes will be made known to school staff.
+Ins urance 6.
+The provider has employers liability insurance and has public liability insurance for at least £5 million and a copy of the Insurance Certificates are attached.
+Acc commodation 7.
+UK accommodation complies with current fire regulation requirements 8.

-Insurance

-6. The provider has employers liability insurance and has public liability insurance for at least £5 million and a copy of the Insurance Certificates are attached.

-Accommodation

-- 7. UK accommodation complies with current fire regulation requirements - 8.
 If abroad, the accommodation complies with the fire and health & safety legislation that apply in the country concerned.